Yuvarajarul/Yuvaraj_Portfolio/README.md

 # About

-Experienced Data Analyst with two plus years of expertise in Data Analysis and three plus years in MS SQL development and MY SQL, complemented by hands-on experience in non-IT roles.
+Experienced Data Analyst with 2.5 years of expertise in data analysis, along with 5 years of specialized experience in MS SQL development.
 Proficient in ETL processes, Power BI, T-SQL, Stored Procedures, and Data Manipulation.
-Recognized for precise attention to detail and an analytical mind-set, dedicated to consistently delivering high-quality results.
+Demonstrates exceptional attention to detail and an analytical mindset, committed to delivering high-quality results.
+Additionally, brings hands-on experience from non-IT roles, contributing to a well-rounded skill set and a versatile approach to problem-solving.
+Overall, possesses 5.5 years of professional experience in data management and analysis.

 ## Work Experiences
 ### Convegenius.AI, Noida [06/2024] - [Present]